All Episodes

 And so I think that much energy has been released.

-You have probably noticed that the Democrats seem somewhat um spookily organized, often in ways that we don't know because it's a hidden organizational structure.
+You have probably noticed that the Democrats seem somewhat spookily organized, often in ways that we don't know because it's a hidden organizational structure.

-You know, the billionaires funding things that go into these dark NGOs that some of it comes back to the politicians, and you know, it's hard to it's hard to see the gears of the machine, but thanks to people like Mike Benz and and others, we're now seeing the gears.
+And, you know, it's hard to see the gears of the machine, but thanks to people like Mike Benz and others, we're now seeing the gears.

-So we understand the Democrat machine, and it is corrupt and vile and broken, but it had a good run.
+So we understand the Democrat machine and it is corrupt and vile and broken, but it had a good run.

-Now it's run is probably reaching an end.
+Now its run is probably reaching an end.

-The MAGA slash conservative Republican machine, which some would say those are three different things, probably you can't put them in the same category.
+The MAGA slash conservative Republican machine, which some would say those are three different things.

 Today you can.

-Yeah, today you can, because there is now a common mission, and there are some things that we've all decided, not preferred, decided.
+And there are some things that we've all decided, not preferred, decided.

 And Charlie just fueled it up.

-So you're seeing this tremendous somewhat coordinated machine coming online.
+So you're seeing this tremendous, somewhat coordinated machine coming online.

 And we don't know how powerful this is, but I'll say a few things.

-I do think that the people on the right, let's collectively call it all those groups of people on the right.
+I do think that the people on the right, let's collectively call it all those groups, the people on the right, I believe they all had the same feeling when they saw the news about Charlie.

 What can I do?